Eevee89/blindtest/README.md

 Connecting from a desktop/laptop, you can create a room.
 You will land then on a dashboard, where you can :
 - Control the guess time,
-- Control the revealing time (you skip manually the musics, but the button will be hidden for X seconds)
+- Control the number of attempts per player per music,
 - Add a music (with the text input at the bottom right) :
   - The music must be an url begining by ```https://www.youtube.com/watch``` or ```https://youtube/``` (url created by the "Share" button of Youtube)
   - When you submit, if the video can be used, a tile will be created.
 By clicking on (the tile borders will become pink) you will be able to :